-There are lots of things you can do to attract birds, bees, butterflies and bugs with a simple wildlife garden and a little habitat-making over the summer - just a few small changes can reap big rewards for the family.
-Here are just a few simple steps to get you going, and get the kids out and about for some quality time with their nature-neighbours.
+There are lots of things you can do to attract birds, bees, butterflies and bugs to your garden with a simple wildlife garden and a little habitat-making - just a few small changes can reap big rewards for your household.
+Here are just a few simple steps to get you going, and get the kids in the garden for some quality time with their nature-neighbours.

 1. Plant the right plants